ggeorgovassilis/fauxjsp/README.md

 ## License

-Fauxjsp is available under the [GPL](http://www.gnu.org/copyleft/gpl.html).
+fauxjsp is available under the [GPL](http://www.gnu.org/copyleft/gpl.html).
 Since fauxjsp is a development tool, you normally wouldn't deploy it with your application binaries into production, so the "non-commercial" aspect of the GPL doesn't affect your application.